 Future Tech:Stage Braunschweig

-Future technologies, their significance, potential impact, opportunities and risks for higher education take centre stage in Braunschweig.
-Whether outer space (Rabea Rogge), communication space (Udbhav Tiwari), virtual space (Prof. Dr Frank Steinicke) or speculative space (Theresa Hannig and Prof. Dr Eckart Voigts): the Future‑Tech:Stage opens the floor to a wide range of visions and scenarios.
-The Media Lab:Stage complements the programme with an in-depth exploration of virtual learning spaces – user-centred, technically innovative, international.
+Future technologies, their significance, potential impact, opportunities and risks for higher education took centre stage in Braunschweig.
+Whether outer space (Rabea Rogge), communication space (Udbhav Tiwari), virtual space (Prof. Dr Frank Steinicke) or speculative space (Theresa Hannig, Prof. Dr Eckart Voigts and Aylin Dilek Walde), the Future‑Tech:Stage opened the floor to a wide range of visions and scenarios.
+The Media Lab:Stage complemented the programme with an in-depth exploration of virtual learning spaces—user-centred, technically innovative, and international

 Keynotes